azuzic/process-app/README.md

 ## Getting Started

-To get started with the Procees app locally, follow these steps:
+To get started with the Process app locally, follow these steps:

 1. Clone the repository: